So, Haresh found out from Facebook that Naomi was at JFK. We went for a visit.

 I went up to see Naomi and, she was in that bad state again, very thin and gaunt.
 I made some pleasantries and told her I'd send her some fruits and snacks later that day.

 Naomi's mother walked me out and, we spoke a little bit.
-I told her we were so frustrated wither family for never having expressed any interest or genuine appreciation for our efforts to get her better treatment in India.
+I told her we were so frustrated with her family for never having expressed any interest or genuine appreciation for our efforts to get her better treatment in India.
 Moreover, we had hardly met anyone from Naomi's family.
 It explained to her that many times I had even dumped my frustration on Naomi herself.
 Her mother quietly listened to me and, said that things were quite difficult for her and, although she had been with Naomi all along, it wasn't easy.
 Plus she was too embarrased to come over.
 As we shared our feelings, I felt utterly depressed thinking about Naomi's suffering and enormous struggle to fight for her life.
 I also felt angry at myself for being impatient, unsympathetic and overly judgemental.

 As I explained to Naomi's mother, the history of our relationship, I realised that my desire to help Naomi is mixed up and not even very clear.
 Until perhaps now.